kevin-wangzefeng/toc/projects/dragonfly/dragonfly-graduation-dd.md

   - Additional information on topics such as LTS and edge releases are optional.
 Release expectations are a social contract between the project and its end users and hence changes to these should be well thought out, discussed, socialized and as necessary agreed upon by project leadership before getting rolled out.

   <!-- (TOC Evaluation goes here) -->
-  Dragonfly documents its release process and guidelines at <https://github.com/dragonflyoss/community/blob/master/RELEASE.md>.
+  Dragonfly documents its release process and guidelines at <https://github.com/dragonflyoss/community/blob/master/RELEASE-PROCEDURE.md> and <https://github.com/dragonflyoss/community/blob/master/RELEASE.md>.

   The document clearly addresses all required elements: